bop-lp/modapi/README.md

 # modapi
 A modular API framework in Python.
-Build APIs out of subcomponents and avoid writing boilerplate.
+Built on top of Flask.
+Use modapi to build APIs out of subcomponents and avoid writing boilerplate.

 ## Usage
 1. Setup `config.py`.
 See `config.py.example`.